 From its grassroots origins, the Seasoned Spoon evolved from a Stone Soup Project on campus run by the OPIRG Food Issues Group (FIG).
 FIG started serving local, organic soup by donation in 2002.
 The Stone Soup project challenged the food service monopoly that Aramark had at Trent University, offering staff and students more diverse choices as well as food for thought about the prevailing institutional food policies.
 As the initiative grew the project elected a Board of Directors to better represent them.
 With their new business model, the now named Seasoned Spoon Café began working towards a more permanent place.
-Since that time, the Spoon has evolved from a group of committed volunteers serving soup every other week to a dynamic café open five days a week, with 17 staff, dozens of volunteers and over 400 cooperative members.
+Since that time, the Spoon has evolved from a small group of committed volunteers serving soup every other week to a dynamic café with hundreds of staff, volunteers, and cooperative members.